 Tibet Trek Cho Oyu and Everest with International Mountain Guides

-After several days of acclimatization hiking on the beautiful hills above Tingri and at Cho Oyu Base Camp, join the Cho Oyu climbers on the yak supported trek up to Interim Camp (17,000').
+After several days of acclimatization hiking on the beautiful hills above Tingri and at Cho Oyu Base Camp (15,000 ft), join the Cho Oyu climbers on the yak supported trek up to Interim Camp (17,000').
 Then, move on to Advanced Base Camp (18,500') just across the glacier from the famous Nangpa La pass to Nepal.
 You are right at the base of the mountain, surrounded by the big Himalayan peaks.
 Fit trekkers may accompany the climbers on the hike/scramble to Camp 1 (go over 20,000 feet, and then return to ABC).
-Then, descend to Tingri and drive the famous road built by the Chinese into the Rongbuk Everest BC.
-This is a very interesting drive and the Rongbuk Base Camp area is historic and spectacular... the perfect place for a couple days of mountain hiking by our well acclimatized trekkers.

 Rongbuk Everest Base Camp

-After hiking down to Cho Oyu Base Camp, you'll jeep over to the Rongbuk Monastery for the several nights.
-From here, we explore the Base Camp area and take a long hike up to Rongbuk Interim Camp (over 19,000 feet) on the East Fork of the Rongbuk Glacier (on the route pioneered by Mallory and the 1921 British Expedition).
+After hiking down to Cho Oyu Base Camp, you'll jeep over to the Rongbuk Monastery (16,700 ft) for the several nights.
+From here, we explore the Base Camp area and take a hike up the trail along the Rongbuk Glacier (on the route pioneered by Mallory and the 1921 British Expedition).
 The views of the North Face of Everest are amazing and you are surrounded by Everest history.

 Note on Dates